What is Anger Management?

 - Behave in a way that better reflects the kind of person that you’d like to be

 At Blake Psychology, some of our therapists specialize in working with clients who are court-ordered to attend therapy for anger management.
-While we do get requests from people who are looking for “anger management classes” or an ” anger management program”, what we provide is an initial evaluation to understand your situation, followed by custom-tailored interventions to help you specifically.
+We provide an initial evaluation to understand your situation, followed by interventions to help you specifically.
 Following successful participation in the therapy, your therapist can provide you with a letter for the court, if you require one.
 Please note that the amount of sessions required to help you will be determined on a case-by-case basis, and a letter can only be provided to reflect your actual level of progress, as determined by your therapist.
 If you are required by the court to seek treatment for anger management, please mention this when booking, so that our receptionist can assign you to the right therapist, as failure to do so could result in being re-assigned to a new therapist.

 Why seek therapy for Anger Management now

 Losing your temper can have a negative impact on your self-esteem.
 It can cost you your job, your friends, and your relationships with loved ones.
 At moderate levels, frequent outbursts can lead to people not taking you seriously, avoiding you, or feeling frightened of you.
 When anger escalates to unsafe levels it can cause damage to your property, the safety of others, and can get you into trouble with the law.
 Therapy for anger management can usually be done in a few sessions, with dramatic results.
 You’ll learn valuable skills that you can put into place immediately, and use for a lifetime.

 Do you think a loved one could benefit from reading this?